Applied Behavior Analysis (ABA)

 1 Credit

-Students will learn to integrate knowledge, values, and skills to develop a professional level of practice with specific emphasis on applied behavioral analysis as it relates to social justice.
+Students will learn to integrate knowledge, values, and skills to develop a professional level of practice with specific emphasis on applied behavior analysis as it relates to social justice.
+Students complete 225 hours of supervised field experience focused on applying behavior analytic principles in professional practice.
+Supervision must meet the accreditation standards of the Behavior Analyst Certification Board (BACB).

 ABA 5746 - Principles & Concepts in Behavior Analysis